JoseG777/AITAH-Story-Generator/README.md

 # r/AITAH Story Generator
 ## About:
-This project helps users who can't get enough of the latest trending stories from the r/AITAH subreddit by creating new, unique stories.
+This terminal-based project helps users who can't get enough of the latest trending stories from the r/AITAH subreddit by creating new, unique stories.
 Utilizing Tavily's API, the program fetches the most trending r/AITAH stories and employs OpenAI to generate new stories based on the fetched information.

 ## How It Works